Bricktech2000/Notes/notes/self-taught-software-developer.md

-# Self-Taught Software Engineer
+# Self-Taught Software Developer

 ## Online Visibility

-online visibility is very important for [[self-taught-software-engineer]]s
+online visibility is very important for [[self-taught-software-developer]]s

 - [x] have an up-to-date Linkedin profile
 - [x] upload all work to Github and keep it well documented